wavemaker/docs/docs/guide/migrated-docs/queries-dynamic-clause.md

 ---
-title: "Queries with Dynamic Where Clause"
+title: Queries with Dynamic Where Clause
-id: "queries-dynamic-clause"
+id: queries-dynamic-clause
+last_update: { author: "WaveMaker" }
 ---
 ## Use Case

 Constructing a Query Where Clause Dynamically